 We hope you will respond and air your voice also on this essential issue of egalitarianism and halakhah.
 (I want to note that we invited two women scholars to respond, and neither had the time; but we hope for responses from our women colleagues and a robust discussion of these ideas.)

-As we all know, being a ?chained? woman (agunah) causes untold suffering, and justice demands we create a solution to this oppression.
-You will see in today?s article by Professor Michael Chernick an analysis
+As we all know, being a “chained” woman (agunah) causes untold suffering, and justice demands we create a solution to this oppression.
+You will see in today’s article by Professor Michael Chernick an analysis of the problem, a review of the historical remedies and suggestions for moving forward.

 This week, new perspectives regarding Israelis’ views on marriage freedom and related issues were presented to the public.